 - Young people thrive in the company of authentic, caring, compassionate adults, who are alive to their own creativity

-Learn more about the Creative Community Model, celebrating its 20th year in 2016, at pyeglobal.org.
+Learn more about the Creative Empowerment Model, celebrating its 25th year in 2021, at the Partners for Youth Empowerment website.

 Camps around the world